It’s Father’s Day. In case you didn’t know.

 I guess it started pretty much as soon as I got off the train in Edinburgh, and carried through the rest of the trip.
 It was very green and mostly cloudy though it rarely rained; there were bagpipes and castles everywhere; the “Harry Potter train” to the coast; the Isle of Skye and a full-fledged highland games…and a week in that quiet little house that sat on a farmer’s land bisected two hundred years ago by the canal with a full view of the summit of Ben Nevis (which only came out of the clouds once).

 But it really hit me at the Tattoo on the grounds of the Edinburgh Castle.
 Held every night for three weeks in summer, the Tattoo brings in pipes and drums and other entertainment from around the world.
-But for me, the part that hit me right in the gut, in my heart and in my head, was a hundred or more bagpipers performing a song I’d never heard before, called “Highland Cathedral”, in the shadow of the Edinburgh Castle:
+But for me, the part that hit me right in the gut, in my heart and in my head, was a hundred or more bagpipers performing a song I’d never heard before, called “Highland Cathedral”, in the shadow of the Edinburgh Castle (click to listen and watch).

 As they played, it send chills into me, and I began to cry—I have no idea why.
 It just came out.